-To use SNTP, you should enable SNTP client operation and configure it if required (see Setting-Up SNTP Client).
+Enable SNTP client operation and configure it if required (see Setting-Up SNTP Client).

-In all cases when an SNTP server is not available or a connection is restored, a corresponding event is automatically recorded to the device Event log.
+When an SNTP server is not available or when a connection with a server is restored, the corresponding event is automatically recorded to the device Event log.